Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

     You can find the latest version of LIS along with instructions on how to install it
     [*here*](https://www.microsoft.com/en-us/download/details.aspx?id=46842).
-    The PDF file (â€œLinux Integration Services v4-0-11.pdfâ€�) includes an installation guide.
+    The PDF file ("Linux Integration Services v4-0-11.pdf") includes an installation guide.

 2. During install of the Additional Software for the Master Target